Future Fighter Capability Project

 - On February 24, the Government of Canada granted a 3-month extension to the RFP deadline at the request of industry

-- On May 6, 2020 at the request of industry, the Government of Canada granted another month extension to the proposal submission deadline as a result of the COVID-19 pandemic’s impact on the industry.
-Eligible suppliers had until July 31, 2020 to submit their proposals
+- On May 6, at the request of industry, the Government of Canada granted another month extension to the proposal submission deadline as a result of the COVID-19 pandemic’s impact on industry

 2021

-- Swedish Government—SAAB AB (publ)—Aeronautics with Diehl Defence GmbH & Co.
+- Swedish government—SAAB AB (publ)—Aeronautics with Diehl Defence GmbH & Co.
 KG, MBDA UK Ltd., and RAFAEL Advanced Defence Systems Ltd.

 2022